tern-tools/tern/README.md

 #### Phase 2:

-1. Replace the docker commands with docker API
-2. Knowledge base: Each layer hash should come with a list of known packages that are installed in that layer
+1. Knowledge base: Each layer hash should come with a list of known packages that are installed in that layer
-3. Allow for exceptions or additions for the command library
+2. Allow for exceptions or additions for the command library
-4. In the reporting do not ignore packages that may be installed in the docker image - see bug 4
+3. In the reporting do not ignore packages that may be installed in the docker image - see bug 4
-5. Harden for testing within VMware's docker community
+4. Harden for testing within VMware's docker community

 ### Bugs:
 1. Script assumes user is not in the docker group